Tidal disruption of a neutron star near naked singularity: Introduction

 Considering the vectors are parallelly transported along the geodesic and exploring the above equations (\ref{tetrad1}) and (\ref{Rhat1}), we obtain the relative acceleration between two nearby particles in radial and tangential directions as follows:

 where $i = \theta, \phi$.
 The above two equations represent the tidal force for free-falling test particles.
 The extremum of the radial tidal force function can be calculated as follows:

-The maximum positive value of radial tidal force at a fixed radius provides information about the maximum stretching of the matter field within the spacetime.\\
+The maximum positive value of radial tidal force at a fixed radius provides information about the maximum stretching of the matter field within the spacetime.

-The different Keplerian orbits tend to be compressed and stretched as the star approaches the BH, causing instability in the hydrostatic equilibrium.
-The specific energy distribution is then widened by pressure forces that transfer energy within the star.
+The spread in specific orbital energies imparted to the stellar material during a tidal encounter primarily reflects the differential gravitational potential across the star evaluated at the tidal radius, under the assumption that the star retains approximate hydrostatic balance prior to disruption (see Lacy et al.\ 1982 \cite{Lacy:1982}).
+In this picture, fluid elements on the near and far sides of the star gain and lose orbital energy respectively due to the tidal field, producing the characteristic energy distribution that governs fallback rates after disruption.

 A significantly broader dispersion of internal energies characterizes the star following the encounter, with some fluid having a positive energy (and thus staying unbound) and some having a negative energy (and hence being bound to the BH).
 The fluid elements move in Keplerian orbits.
 Following a Keplerian period T, the bound debris return near the pericenter and are connected to their (negative) energy E by:

 The basic premise is that the flare is caused by the bound material abruptly accreting onto the SMBH after losing its energy and angular momentum in a period significantly shorter than T after returning to the pericenter.
 Thus, the mass distribution return to pericenter is essentially the BH's mass accretion rate during the event, from which the brightness can be estimated.
 Using Eq.(\ref{energy}), we can calculate mass fallback $dm/dT$.
 Consequently, we have a mass fallback rate: